bbqsrc/static_init/README.md

 [![Documentation](https://docs.rs/static_init/badge.svg)](https://docs.rs/static_init)
 [![Crates.io Version](https://img.shields.io/crates/v/static_init.svg)](https://crates.io/crates/static_init)

 Safe non const initialized statics and safe mutable statics with unbeatable performance.

 Also provides code execution at program start-up/exit.

+Why using non const initialized statics and safe mutable statics?
+Because all execution depends on state that is maintained during all program execution.
+Because it is very difficult than it looks-like to have an ergonomic, safe and with excellent performance solution for maintaining such state.

 # Feature